BenjaminEllis7711/Bookazon/README.md

 # Bookazon App
 > An API that allows a bookstore to manage its product listing database, and allows a bookstore customer to view the inventory based on Title, Author, or Publisher information.
+Cloned from original working Repo @ https://github.com/redeyedrabbit/Bookazon

 ## Table of Contents
 * [Database](#database)